Table of contents

 Testing the Saved Search gives you a list of clients who meet the criteria for your workflow process.

 Step 2.
-Create Your workflow
+Create Your workflow in NetSuite

-Now it's time to create your workflow.
+Now it's time to create your workflow in NetSuite.

-Enter a name for your workflow, such as "MSA follow up," and insert an ID like "_MSA_followup."
+- Enter a name for your workflow, such as "MSA follow up," and insert an ID like "_MSA_followup."

-There is also an option to add a Description Type.
+- There is also an option to add a Description Type.
 This entry is essentially a piece of text that describes your workflow.
 It makes it simple for anyone to understand the set of workflow actions you have built.

-2) Now, you should:
+2. Now, you should:

 - Select "Testing" under release status, and choose "only when testing" under the instance and history options.